JohnGrime/OpenCVStarterKit/README.md

 We don't need to use our Python virtual environment (via `workon cv`) to compile and run the C++ example.
 Running the resultant `a.out` file should give you the same user guide as the Python script.

 An example screenshot of the running program is shown below.
-In this example, we attempt to recognize an image of a specific region of a wall from the [Monte Alban](https://montealban.oucreate.com/) archaeological site (images curtesy of [Dr. Marc Levine](https://samnoblemuseum.ou.edu/staff/marc-levine/)).
+In this example, we attempt to recognize an image of a specific region of a wall from the [Monte Alban](https://montealban.oucreate.com/) archaeological site (all images curtesy of [Dr. Marc Levine](https://samnoblemuseum.ou.edu/staff/marc-levine/)).

 ![Figure 1](screenshot.png)